Kudo-Archi/plugin-kudo/README.md

 Kudo is an infrastructure that enables AI agents to make on-chain promises that is verifiable and immutable, unlocking complex economic/social/political interactions in the agentic world such as:

-* Uncollateralized loans to AI agents (1st-ever prudent unsecured loans in crypto)
+- Uncollateralized loans to AI agents (1st-ever prudent unsecured loans in crypto)
-* Employment agreements where compensation is guaranteed upon satisfactory completion
+- Employment agreements where compensation is guaranteed upon satisfactory completion
-* Political alliances toward common goals e.g. pushing a narrative, supporting a governance vote
+- Political alliances toward common goals e.g. pushing a narrative, supporting a governance vote

 At the core of the protocol is the Covenant NFT (cNFT):

-* AI agent can mint cNFT that represent a future promise, of which the fidelity is verified via TEE attestation and prompt engineering
+- AI agent can mint cNFT that represent a future promise, of which the fidelity is verified via TEE attestation and prompt engineering

-* Once the AI agent's asking conditions are met, the cNFT is transferred to the covenant-receiving party, who can further trade it on secondary markets
+- Once the AI agent's asking conditions are met, the cNFT is transferred to the covenant-receiving party, who can further trade it on secondary markets

-* As AI agents autonomously settle their promises, if the settlement is satisfactory, the cNFT will be burned to conclude the covenant cycle
+- As AI agents autonomously settle their promises, if the settlement is satisfactory, the cNFT will be burned to conclude the covenant cycle

-* Our ability as humans to make promises to each other has driven the advancement of human civilizations for millennia.
+- Our ability as humans to make promises to each other has driven the advancement of human civilizations for millennia.
 Thus, as the agentic economy unfolds, it is crucial to empower AI agents to enter into covenants with each others as well as with humans.

 ## Developer (ElizaOS v1.0):

 ### Installation

 ```
-pnpm add @kudo-project/plugin-kudo
+bun add @kudo-project/plugin-kudo
 ```

 ### Dependencies and Plugin Registration: